Interview with Arejay Hale of Halestorm

 I think that when women watch Lzzy perform, she gives us all a feeling of empowerment.
 She’s also a great role model for the next generation of rockers coming up through the ranks – especially the girls.

 Absolutely!
 That’s so important that more girls be interested in rock n’ roll and heavy music!
 Not even just to sing, but to play guitar, or bass, or drums — anything!
 There’s a lack of female rockers out there.
 It’s really cool to see little girls coming up after the shows at meet and greets and they’re saying, “You guys are inspiring me to want to start a band, or to play drums or play guitar.”
 And, not even just girls, but kids in general approach us after shows.
 It’s so thrilling for us because it reminds us of when we were kids and we would go out and see bands and they would inspire us to play.
 It’s pretty surreal.
 We wrote a couple of songs about it on the new record.
 The song, “Rock Show” was actually written after we got a letter from one of our younger fans.
 She said how much we inspired her to play guitar and to sing.
 We were just like, “Wow!”
 That’s such a huge reason to want to keep on doing this!
-It’s just so incredible to see younger kids wanting to start a rock band, and not just want to play video games or become DJs.
+It’s just so incredible to see younger kids wanting to start a rock band, and not just want to play video games using a overwatch boost online or become DJs.
 That’s all cool, but it’s really cool to see kids want to play rock n’ roll in a band.
 They’re the future of rock and heavy metal!